ysyk2021/the-power-of-positive-thinking-harnessing-the-power-of-your-mind-for-greater-happiness-and-success/src/chapter-4-1.md

 The Power of Positive Thinking: Harnessing the Power of Your Mind for Greater Happiness and Success
 ===================================================================================================

-Chapter 9: Building Habits That Support Positive Thinking
+Building Habits That Support Positive Thinking
 ---------------------------------------------------------

 In this chapter, we delve into the importance of building habits that support positive thinking.
 By consciously shaping our daily routines and behaviors, we can foster a positive mindset, enhance our well-being, and experience greater happiness and success in life.